What does a shock absorber do?

 - Maintain contact with the road surface: By damping the motion of the vehicle’s springs, shock absorbers ensure that the vehicle’s tires maintain good contact with the road at all times, increasing safety and improving vehicle handling.

 The shock absorber works by using hydraulic fluid (oil) forced through small internal passages in a tube.
-As the shock compresses and extends (when the vehicle hits a bump or pothole), the hydraulic fluid is forced through these passages.
+As the vehicle hits a bump or pothole, the shock compresses and extends, forcing hydraulic fluid through these passages.
 The resistance to fluid flow is what absorbs and dissipates the kinetic energy.

 - Outer Tube/Casing: This is typically made from high-grade steel due to its strength and durability.
 The tube has to withstand the pressures of the hydraulic fluid or gas inside, as well as protect the inner components from external damage.

-- Piston: The piston, which moves up and down within the cylinder, is often made from aluminum, steel, or alloys of similar strength and lightweight.
+- Piston: The piston moves up and down within the cylinder and is typically made from lightweight materials like aluminum, steel, or strong alloys.
 The piston has small holes or valves through which the hydraulic fluid or gas flows.

-- Piston Rod: This rod is attached to the piston and extends out of the shock absorber.
-It’s usually made of hard-chromed stainless steel or similar material because it has to resist wear and corrosion over a long period of time.
+- Piston Rod: Attached to the piston, this rod extends from the shock absorber.
+Made of hard-chromed stainless steel or similar material, it resists wear and corrosion.

-- Seals: Seals are used to prevent the leakage of hydraulic fluid or gas.
-These are typically made from durable and flexible materials like rubber or synthetic compounds that can withstand constant movement and pressure without failing.
+- Seals: Seals prevent hydraulic fluid or gas leakage.
+Made of durable, flexible materials like rubber or synthetic compounds, they withstand constant movement and pressure.

-- Hydraulic Fluid/Gas: The shock absorber contains hydraulic fluid (typically oil) or gas, which is forced through the small holes in the piston, providing the resistance that absorbs shocks.
+- Hydraulic Fluid/Gas: The shock absorber contains hydraulic fluid (usually oil) or gas, which passes through small holes in the piston to provide resistance that absorbs shocks.

-- Mounts: The mounts or mounting brackets, which are used to attach the shock absorber to the vehicle, are generally made from steel or another strong, durable material.
+- Mounts: Mounts or brackets attach the shock absorber to the vehicle and are typically made from steel or other durable materials.
 They often have rubber or polyurethane bushings to reduce noise and vibration.

 - Spring (in the case of Struts): Some shock absorbers, known as struts, incorporate a spring around the outside of the cylinder.
 This spring is typically made from a high-strength steel alloy, as it must withstand significant pressure and tension.